Food Allergy - Frequently Asked Questions

 What kinds of foods and data will be provided in the food allergy test report？

-Both of the levels of IgE and IgG antibody for 96 foods can be reported (If only test for delayed food allergic reaction, maximum 184 items can be screened).
+The levels of IgG antibody for maximum 204 foods can be reported.
 They include foods in several different categories: Dairy, Seafood, Nuts, Legumes, Poultry, Meats, Vegetables, Fruits, and miscellaneous items include herbal seasonings, cola, Chinese herbs, coffee and honey.

 - Items with elevated IgE level：